donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 **Individual studies**
 1. https://sci-hub.se/10.1158/1055-9965.EPI-06-0882 - Clinical and Biological Activity of Soy Protein Powder Supplementation in Healthy Male Volunteers
-- Because testosterone levels peak in the early morning and decrease by 25% to the evening minimum, all subject samples were drawn at approximately the same time to minimize this daily variation
+- "testosterone levels peak in the early morning and decrease by 25% to the evening minimum"
+- "levels increase after exercise and decrease after immobilization and after glucose load"

 **Different legumes isoflavones**